namnd/namnd.github.com/_posts/2021-06-12-what-is-in-my-os-mac-version.md

 ### Clipy
 One of the most simple but very useful app I use all the time is [Clipy](https://clipy-app.com/){:target="_blank"}.
-It's a Clipboard extension app that supports keeping track the history of your clipboard.
+It's a Clipboard extension that supports tracking the history of your clipboard.
 You can configure as many items as you want to keep in the history.
-I feel like this should be a built-in Mac OS utilities.
+To be honest, I feel like this should be a built-in Mac OS utilities.

 The only missing (and frankly quite crucial) feature of this app is the ability to fuzzy search any record in the history.
 If anyone knows such an app, please share with me.